Arnav-Bhardwaj1/FinanceManager/README.md

 1. Fork the repository
 2. Create a feature branch
+3. Write tests for new features
-3. Commit your changes
+4. Commit your changes
-4. Push to the branch
+5. Push to the branch
-5. Open a Pull Request
+6. Open a Pull Request

 ## License